NelsonAraujo93/vet-database/README.md

 # 📖 [Vet_Clinic] <a name="about-project"></a>

-This project is created to practice and test our knowledge in SQL and to learn best practices of it.
+This project is created and focused to practice and test our knowledge in SQL and to learn best practices of it.

-**[Vet_Clinic]** is a SQL database project focused on practice and learn SQL basics.
+**[Vet_Clinic]**

 ## 🛠 Built With <a name="built-with"></a>